CodyCBakerPhD/comorecipes/como_recipes/recipes/rice.md

 Thoroughly rinse and pre-soak rice for 15 minutes.

-Add everything to a covered pot, bring to boil.
+Add everything to a covered pot, bring to boil over medium-high heat (takes around 3 minutes).

-Immediately reduce to simmer.
+Immediately reduce to second lowest heat level for around 20 minutes.

 When water is evaporated, check rice to ensure it's not crunchy or soggy.